Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Conclusion

-As this paper deals with an existing fulfilment centre, we are only able to address the tactical storage assignment problem.
-However, future research could also consider the strategic problem of designing warehouses, i.e.\ include the decision on the size of the picking loop, the number of stations and the shape of shelves.
-Regarding the tactical problem considered in this paper, future work may include individual levels of permitted deviation between stations depending on the total number of picks on a certain day of week, that is, varying $\delta_t$ with respect to the day of week $t\in T$.
+Future work may include refinements such as individual levels of permitted deviation between stations depending on the total number of picks on a certain day of week, that is, varying $\delta_t$ with respect to the day of week $t\in T$.
 As possible congestion is more critical at a day of week with high workload in total, this extension to the model can further reduce operational inefficiencies for e-grocery retailers.
-In addition, customer demand varies not only across days of week but also within the year e.g.\ due to seasonality.
-In case of data availability for multiple years, future work could also address the question of rearrangements in the assignment.
-While those changes require operational effort, they could be beneficial in case of comprehensive changes in customer preferences.
+Furthermore, our approach is based on average day-of-week demands and does not consider between-week variations that may be partly attributed to randomness and partly to long-term effects such as seasonality or changing customer preferences.
+While random demand variation might be addressed by employing robust or stochastic optimisation approaches, the availability of data spanning multiple years would allow to detect structural long-term demand changes that justify a re-arrangement of the storage assignment.
+Finally, while this paper deals with an existing fulfilment centre, future research could also consider the strategic problem of designing warehouses, i.e.\ include the decision on the size of the picking loop, the number of stations and the shape of shelves.